eslamabdelmogood/Black-Dragon-studio/README.md

 See [`DEVPOST_SUBMISSION.md`](DEVPOST_SUBMISSION.md) for the project pitch, track rationale, GPT-5.6/Codex usage notes, supported platforms, demo video script, judge test plan, and submission checklist.
-Use `scripts/hard_mode_test.py`
+Use `scripts/hard_mode_test.py` for a competition-style stress run before final submission.
+The judge scripts will auto-install backend requirements if `fastapi` is missing; if network access is blocked, run `pip install -r studio/backend/requirements.txt` first.

 ## How GPT-5.6 and Codex are used